rice7th/cat-fetch/README.md

 ## CatFetch Reborn
-Fast fetch program written in bash script!
+Fast fetch program written in bash!

 v.
-1.5.1
+0.5.1

 The ascii cat is made by [me](https://github.com/jhonnyrice).